jhayden02/blinks-thinks/BUILDING.md

 - `build/windows/debug/blinks_thinks.exe`
 - `build/windows/release/blinks_thinks.exe`

-If this is the first build, raylib will be downloaded automatically and added to `lib/windows/`.
+If this is the first build, raylib will be compiled from source and added to `lib/windows/`.

 Web build:
 ```bash